Turkmenistan entry requirements for Ukraine passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Ukrainian passport holders.
-You must obtain a visa before travel from a Turkmen embassy or consulate.
+No. Turkmenistan does not offer visa-on-arrival for Ukrainian passport holders.
+You must obtain a visa from a Turkmen embassy before you travel.

 Official sources